Crewe Green: Geography

-The Crewe–Alsager railway line and the B5077 road run east–west through the parish, and the Crewe and Nantwich Circular Walk runs north–south through it.
-Valley Brook (also known as the River Waldron) runs through the civil parish, as does Englesea Brook, which joins the Valley Brook about 300 m south of the parish church, after having formed the boundary between Crewe Green and the unparished area that comprises the town of Crewe.
-For a short distance, the boundary then follows Valley Brook.
-The majority of the gardens and parkland of Crewe Hall are located within the civil parish; 201 ha are listed by the National Register of Historic Parks and Gardens at grade II.
+The Crewe–Alsager railway line and the B5077 road ran east–west through the parish, and the Crewe and Nantwich Circular Walk runs north–south through it.
+Valley Brook (also known as the River Waldron) ran through the civil parish, as does Englesea Brook, which joins the Valley Brook about 300 m south of the parish church, after having formed the boundary between Crewe Green and the unparished area that comprises the town of Crewe.
+For a short distance, the boundary then followed Valley Brook.
+The majority of the gardens and parkland of Crewe Hall were located within the civil parish; 201 ha are listed by the National Register of Historic Parks and Gardens at grade II.
 They contain deciduous woodland including Rookery Wood and Temple of Peace Wood.